Why is glass transported vertically?

 Who owns the stillage on which the glass is transported?

-In general the glass stillages are owned by the glass producing and processing companies.
+In general, the glass stillages are owned by the glass production and processing companies.

-Is Van Huët monitoring the shipments (track and trace) ?
+Does Van Huët monitor the shipments (track and trace) ?

 Yes, each truck is equipped with a board computer that provides the real time position of your load.
 We monitor the loads of our customers permanently and inform our customers as soon as we see that there is a deviation from the agreed upon delivery time.
 A new ETA is then provided.